SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/data-tests/data-tests.md

 A data test is an assertion you make about a Dataset in your project.
 The Dataset can be the output from a series of transformations, or the Dataset can be a particular data source, seed, or model.

-For example, find the following Test named `ref_int_orders_customers` which checks the validity of the SQL in the `HelloWorld_SQL` Project.
+For example, the following test named `ref_int_orders_customers` checks the validity of the SQL in the `HelloWorld_SQL` Project.
 In particular, the referential integrity check for orders and customers asserts that every `customer_id` entry in the `orders` table is present in the `customers` table.

 ![Project test canvas](img/project-test-canvas.png)